You Don’t Have to Be Everywhere

-Determine your target audience or customers and then choose your social media based on who you are appealing to.
+Determine your target audience or customers and then choose your social media platforms based on who you are appealing to.

 Spreading yourself too thin all over the internet can do more harm than good.
 Keeping your attention on just a few social platforms, enables you to become skillful at updating and optimizing those platforms to keep the conversation going with your chosen community.

 Providing good quality content on a regular basis and then utilizing the “word of mouth” aspect of the internet to spread the word about your products and services is a better way to do business.

 Your new focus not only benefits you, but your customers.

 People are looking for interesting and genuinely informative content.
 Choose the best way to present your expertise and then regularly update those resources and people will know where they can go when they have a question or a need.

 There is a great article about the importance of “Content” in social media over at commsAxis.